dschach/highlightjs-visualforce/README.md

 - The official site for the Highlight.js library is <https://highlightjs.org/>.
 - The Highlight.js GitHub project: <https://github.com/highlightjs/highlight.js>
-- Learn more about Apex: <https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_intro_what_is_apex.htm>
+- Learn more about Visualforce: <https://developer.salesforce.com/docs/atlas.en-us.visualforcecode.meta/visualforcecode/visualforce_intro_what_is_visualforce.htm>